william_rosa_praed_morres_lizzie_jardine_hervey_redmond_weeta_hugh_lodge_matilda_egerton_m-p

 For more on Rosa and Campbell Praed, click on Rosa Praed.
 For their children, see the next generation on the sidebar.

 4. Morres(1523) May 1853 - 18 October 1897)24) Morres was born and baptised at Bromelton Station;25) he never married and had no known children.
+An account book with a list of cheques for 1866-68 indicate the expense of his education.26)

-Morres initially worked on Maroon, being paid £30 pa by July 1870 when he was 17 years old.26).
+Morres initially worked on Maroon, being paid £30 pa by July 1870 when he was 17 years old.27).
 Later he became a surveyor.
 He was at a Survey Camp Eton Vale in February 1876, and on 30 March 1878 he 'exhibited evidence of competence as surveyor and licensed to survey under land Act 1876 and real Property Act 1861', qualifying as a licensed surveyor.
-In March 1881, he was in western Queensland, at Jundah to lay out a township when locals were hoping for an extension of the telegraph from Isisford.27) Gambling addiction and consequent debts apparently meant that he did not continue with a career as a surveyor.
+In March 1881, he was in western Queensland, at Jundah to lay out a township when locals were hoping for an extension of the telegraph from Isisford.28) Gambling addiction and consequent debts apparently meant that he did not continue with a career as a surveyor.

 Morres died, lonely and depressed, when he was 45 years old.
-As historian Janet McCalman outlines, it was not an unusual fate for people in an emigrant society.32) When he died, Morres had been living for at least two years at Bulliwallah Station in the Clermont District, some 920 km northwest of Brisbane.
+As historian Janet McCalman outlines, it was not an unusual fate for people in an emigrant society.33) When he died, Morres had been living for at least two years at Bulliwallah Station in the Clermont District, some 920 km northwest of Brisbane.
 He wrote a sadly revealing letter to his step-sister Dorothy a month before he died.
 For more click on Letter.

-His death certificate states that Morres died after suffering for 9 days from 'inflammation of the kidneys'.33) This is not incompatible with Isobel Hannah's claim that he died 'from the scourge of the “Out-back,” berri berri'.34) Beriberi is a severe and chronic form of thiamine (B1) deficiency caused by, among other things, dehydration.
+His death certificate states that Morres died after suffering for 9 days from 'inflammation of the kidneys'.34) This is not incompatible with Isobel Hannah's claim that he died 'from the scourge of the “Out-back,” berri berri'.35) Beriberi is a severe and chronic form of thiamine (B1) deficiency caused by, among other things, dehydration.
 One of the problems of all migrants was adjusting to new conditions.
-An entry in TLM-P's diary when Morres was 10 years old gives an indication how difficult it was to adjust to a semi-tropical climate: 'Morres had a sort of sun stroke and was very bad at first but recovering … poor little fellow'.35) If Morres had a weakness in his kidney function, then the heat and lack of water in summer in outback Queensland was a lethal combination.
+An entry in TLM-P's diary when Morres was 10 years old gives an indication how difficult it was to adjust to a semi-tropical climate: 'Morres had a sort of sun stroke and was very bad at first but recovering … poor little fellow'.36) If Morres had a weakness in his kidney function, then the heat and lack of water in summer in outback Queensland was a lethal combination.

 There are numerous photos of Morres in Nora and TLM-P's albums: the one below is from TLM-P's.
 It bears out Nora's description of him as handsome.
 See entry on Thomas de M M-P for a photo of him with his eldest brother.